Void of Vision

-Void of Vision are an Australian metalcore band from Melbourne, formed in 2013.
-The band consists of guitarists James McKendrick and Mitch Fairlie, drummer George Murphy, and vocalist Jack Bergin.
-Void of Vision have released two studio albums: Children of Chrome (2016) and Hyperdaze (2019).
+Void of Vision were an Australian metalcore band from Melbourne, formed in 2013.
+The band's final lineup consisted of vocalist Jack Bergin, guitarists James McKendrick and Mitch Fairlie and drummer George Pfaendner.
+Void of Vision have released four studio albums: Children of Chrome (2016), Hyperdaze (2019), Chronicles (2023), and What I'll Leave Behind (2024).
+The band broke up following a farewell tour in mid-February 2025 and a final one-off show in July.

 History

 Early years and Children of Chrome (2013–2016)

-Void of Vision was formed in April 2013 by James McKendrick on lead guitar, Mitch Fairlie on rhythm guitar, George Murphy on drums, Matt Thompson on bass and Jack Bergin on vocals.
+Void of Vision was formed in April 2013 by Jack Bergin on vocals, James McKendrick & Mitch Fairlie on guitar, George Pfaendner on drums and Matt Thompson on bass.
 In May of that year the band released a debut self-published two-track Reflect // Revolt on Bandcamp.

 In 2014, the band caught the public's attention when they released the music video for their first single "Life//Blood" on 16 April.
 By the end of the year Void of Vision had performed three national tours.
 Their debut EP, Broken // Bones, was released in October and was named Blunt Magazine's EP of the Year for 2014.
 On 27 December, Void of Vision released a new music video for their track "Persist // Perceive" from their EP, Broken // Bones, featuring Mason Bunt from the band Pridelands.
 The video contained live footage from Void of Vision's performance at The Resolve Tour with Hand of Mercy and Hellions.

-On 5 March 2015, a music video for their track "Nightmare" was released via Elevnth Records.
+On 5 March 2015, a music video for their track "Nightmare" was released before the Indian Summer Tour supporting Hellions.
 On 18 June, Void of Vision released a new single "Sunrise" alongside an accompanying music video.

 In 2016, the band was signed on to the UNFD record label and later that year released the singles, "//" and "Ctrl Freak".
 Their debut studio album Children of Chrome followed on 30 September.